Hamiltonian Monte Carlo (HMC)

 Introduction to Hamiltonian Monte Carlo

-Hamiltonian Monte Carlo (HMC) is an advanced MCMC algorithm that uses gradient information and concepts from Hamiltonian dynamics to generate efficient proposals.
-Unlike random-walk methods (like Metropolis–Hastings), HMC proposes distant states while maintaining high acceptance rates by following the natural geometry of the posterior distribution.
+Hamiltonian Monte Carlo (HMC) is an MCMC algorithm that uses gradient information to generate efficient proposals via Hamiltonian dynamics.
+Unlike random-walk methods (like Metropolis–Hastings), HMC makes distant proposals while maintaining high acceptance rates by exploiting the geometry of the target distribution.

 Why HMC?

-• Efficient exploration: Uses gradient information to propose distant states with high acceptance probability
+• Efficient exploration: Generates distant proposals with high acceptance probability using gradient information

-• Reduced autocorrelation: Makes large, coherent moves through parameter space instead of small random steps
+• Reduced autocorrelation: Produces nearly independent samples by making coherent moves through parameter space

-• Industry standard: Powers modern Bayesian software like Stan, PyMC, and NumPyro
+• Industry standard: Powers modern probabilistic programming frameworks like Stan, PyMC, and NumPyro

 The Hamiltonian Monte Carlo Algorithm